snehashakyas/2022_microsoft_ionq_challenge/README.md

 In this game, your Tetris blocks are "qubits", which look like falling arrow blocks.
 The aim of the game is to make these blocks disappear by using the idea of "destructive interference".

 The arrow directions seen on the qubit bit blocks in Fig. 2 represent its quantum qubit state.
 Fig 1. shows the mapping for qubit states to thier corresponding arrow direction.
 8 arrow directions were used.
-These qubits can be rotated by pressing arrow keys to

 There are two types of qubit blocks:

 * Single qubit blocks:
   * The The arrows represent the quantum state of the qubit.
 The `|0>` basis is the x-axis and the `|1>` basis vector is the y-axis.
 So a Hadamard gate applied to `|0>` would make `1/√2 (|0>+|1>)` which would be an arrow pointing in the up-right direction
   * You can use the arrow keys 'x', 'z', and 'h' to control the rotation of the single qubit blocks.
-  *
-  * you can apply 3 sin can apply the pauli `x` and `z` gates and Hadamard `h` gate by clicking the buttons or pressing the keys on the keyboard
+This will respectively apply the pauli `x` and `z` gates and Hadamard `h` gates.

 * Two qubit blocks:
   * Some blocks have two qubits.
 The single qubit gates operate on the first qubit
   * There are also two two-qubit gates, the controlled x `CX` and controlled z `CZ`, which you can apply by clicking the buttons on the screen, or pressing the keys `a` and `s`, which are directly above their single qubit counterparts on the keyboard

-   * The goal of the game is to have the blocks disappear using destructive interference.
+The goal of the game is to have the blocks disappear using destructive interference.
 Difficulty of the game can be increased or decreased to speed up or slow down the speed of the falling qubits respectively.

 ## How to run